-- Some lectures contain a graded in-class exercise that must be completed by students. - Some of the In-class Exercises are due at the end of the lecture. - Late work will not be accepted, and students cannot make up missed work. - The lowest in-class exercise grade will be dropped from your final grade. - In-class exercises are graded as 0, 0.5 or 1.
-Students who make a reasonable effort to complete the in-class activity will receive full credit (i.e., 1).
+- Some lectures contain a graded in-class exercise that must be completed by students. - Late work will not be accepted, and students cannot make up missed work. - The two lowest in-class exercises grades will be dropped from your final grade. - In-class exercises are graded as either a 1 or a 0.
+Students who make a reasonable effort to complete the in-class activity will receive credit.
 Students who do not make a reasonable effort to complete the activity will receive no credit.
-Students who submit incomplete codes or codes with several errors will receive partial credit (0.5).